Farm business tenancy agreement

 This document complies with the Agricultural Tenancies Act 1995 and the 2006 Agricultural Tenancies Order.

-It is the legal requirement under section 1(4) of the Agricultural Tenancies Act 1995 that landlord and tenant must acknowledge that each has received a written notice from the other to confirm that they are going to form a farm business tenancy.
-We have zipped the copy of this notice for your convenience with this document.
+It is the legal requirement under section 1(4) of the Agricultural Tenancies Act 1995 that landlord and tenant must acknowledge that each has received a written notice from the other to confirm that they are going to form a FBT.
+We have included the copy of this notice for your convenience with this document.

 - rent and other payments: including further payments and interest on late payments